On Student Engagement: How To Be As Interesting As A Video Game

 So what’s this have to do with school?
 A lot, actually.

 While there is no single way “school is,” there are general patterns that reward compliance, thoroughness and punctuality while stifling learner-centeredness, abstraction, and play.
-What would happen if a student was required to unlock the next assignment in a project-based learning environment?
-In light of students demonstrating irregular progress rates — especially in middle school — holding a student back because they are struggling with an idea doesn’t make sense.
+What would happen if a student engagement was required to unlock the next assignment in a project-based learning environment?
+In light of student engagement demonstrating irregular progress rates — especially in middle school — holding a student engagement back because they are struggling with an idea doesn’t make sense.

 So video games don’t do that.